1968 Intercontinental Cup: Pre-match

 The match was highly publicised around the world.
 Three hundred Argentine fans made the trip to Manchester to see the match.
 The match generated over £50,000 (approximately £1.27 million in 2010), a record earning for any English club at the time.
 The most expensive tickets were priced at £3; the least expensive were at 10 shillings.
 The home crowd lined up outside the stadium to buy their tickets and waited up to five hours in the heavy rain.
-In the run-up, Estudiantes played a friendly against London side Arsenal.

 Match summary

-The match started with Manchester United looking for the goal that would level the tie; Pat Crerand created the first real chance, with a shot from 30 metres out that was defended by Estudiantes goalkeeper Alberto José Poletti.
+The match started with Manchester United looking for the goal that would level the tie; Paddy Crerand created the first real chance, with a shot from 30 metres out that was defended by Estudiantes goalkeeper Alberto José Poletti.
 Despite the English pressure, Poletti made several saves, giving his team the confidence to step up their attacks.
-Estudiantes then surprised the crowd with a sixth-minute goal from Juan Ramón Verón; the goal came from the second free kick of the match, as Raúl Madero crossed for Verón to head the ball in Alex Stepney's net, silencing the crowd.
+Estudiantes then surprised the crowd with a sixth-minute goal from Juan Ramón Verón; the goal came from the second free kick of the match, as Raúl Horacio Madero crossed for Verón to head the ball in Alex Stepney's net, silencing the crowd.

 Manchester United now needed to score three goals to win and two to force a play-off.
 George Best forced Poletti into a spectacular save in the 12th minute.
 Moments later, Willie Morgan shot towards goal, and David Sadler headed the rebound to Bobby Charlton, whose shot was saved by Poletti.
 Sadler then gave away a free kick in the middle of the pitch for a foul on an Argentine player that forced the European referee to give him a warning.
 Verón retaliated for his team-mate with a foul on Crerand near the English team's penalty area and also received a warning.
 Best, Crerand and Brian Kidd starting combining with each other to create chances for Denis Law, and although the pressure from the home side forced the Estudiantes players into kicking the ball out of play and blocking any long-range shots, the English side was unable to score.

 In the 34th minute, Law lost his marker and created enough space for a shot, only to find Poletti blocking the shot at the edge of the penalty area.
 Law picked up an injury four minutes later and was taken off the field for treatment, before being substituted by Carlo Sartori just before half-time.
 While Law was off the field, Estudiantes nearly scored their second goal when Marcos Conigliaro received a pass from Oscar Malbernat and hit the crossbar with Stepney at full stretch.
 The referee allowed three minutes of injury time before blowing his whistle for half-time.